-Whether is USC test optional or not, the selection of students for the University of Southern California has always used a holistic approach, and USC is confident in its capacity to determine a student’s potential based on the entirety of what is presented to them.
+Whether USC will be test optional or not, the selection of students for the University of Southern California has always used a holistic approach.
+USC is confident in its capacity to determine a student’s potential based on the entirety of what is presented to them.

 Scores on the SAT or ACT will not be required to be submitted by international applicants for the years 2022 and 2023 applications to the University of Southern California.
 Those individuals whose first language is not English, on the other hand, will be required to continue submitting test results from an English proficiency examination such as the TOEFL, IELTS, Duolingo English Test, or PTE Academic English.

-The pandemic of COVID-19 is just one of the many difficulties that those families and communities are having to deal with right now.
-The pandemic, the economic downturn, and the country’s anti-racist social reckoning all require us to pay greater attention to how USC’s processes can best serve the diversity of students and families that they seek to add to the USC community.
+The pandemic of COVID-19 is just one of the many difficulties that those families and communities have to deal with right now.
+The pandemic, the economic downturn, and the country’s anti-racist social reckoning all require us to pay greater attention to how USC’s processes can best serve the diversity of students and families they seek to add to the USC community.

-This requires us to pay greater attention to how USC’s processes can best serve the diversity of students and families that they seek to add.
-Whether is USC test optional or not, USC will evaluate the effects of its test-optional policies over the next two years, and by the spring of 2023, the university will make a decision regarding its long-term stance on standardized testing.
+This requires us to pay greater attention to how USC’s processes can best serve the diversity of students and families they seek to add.
+As USC will adopt a test optional policy, USC will evaluate the effects of its policies over the next two years.
+By the spring of 2023, the university will make a decision regarding its long-term stance on standardized testing.

 In addition, applicants who were educated at home will not be required to take any tests as part of the application process.
 However, USC finds it helpful to have work that is externally graded or examined.
 Because of this, USC recommends submitting either SAT/ACT results, AP exam results, transcripts from college courses, or the results of other accredited online schooling programs if at all possible.

 What is the current USC acceptance rate?
-A total of approximately 69,000 applications were submitted to the University of Southern California for membership in the Class of 2026.
-However, the number of applications received was actually slightly lower than the previous year’s record high of approximately 70,000 students.
+Approximately 69,000 applications were submitted to the University of Southern California for membership in the Class of 2026.
+However, the number of applications received was slightly lower than the previous year’s record high of approximately 70,000 students.

 The University of Southern California (USC) admitted a record number of first-generation college students in the class of 2022, along with an increasing number of students who identify as Black, Latino, or Asian/Pacific Islander.